czue/celery-progress/README.md

 # Securing the get_progress endpoint
 By default, anyone can see the status and result of any task by accessing `/celery-progress/<task_id>`

-To limit access, you need to wrap `get_progress()` in a view of your own which implements the permissions check, and _replace_ the url routing to point to your view.
+To limit access, you need to wrap `get_progress()` in a view of your own which implements the permissions check, and create a new url routing to point to your view.
+Make sure to remove any existing (unprotected) celery progress urls from your root urlconf at the same time.

 For example, requiring login with a class-based view:
 ```python